ovh/docs/pages/platform/ai-training/35_TUTO_weights_and_biases/guide.en-au.md

 #### Notebook using Tensorflow and Weights & Biases and based on the MNIST dataset

 The aim of this tutorial is to show how it is possible, thanks to Weights & Biases, to compare the results of trainings according to the chosen hyperparameters.
-Accuracy and loss will be displayed for both train and valid data during each training.
+Accuracy and loss will be displayed for both training and validation data during each training.
 The error rate will also be calculated using Weights & Biases.

 A preview of this notebook can be found on [GitHub](https://github.com/ovh/ai-training-examples/blob/main/notebooks/tensorflow/tuto/notebook_Weights_and_Biases_MNIST.ipynb).